nipreps/dmriprep/docs/installation.rst

        <input_bids_path> <derivatives_path> <analysis_level> <dmriprep_named_options>

-Therefore, once specified, the container options and the image to be run the command line is the same as for the *bare-metal* installation but dropping the ``dmriprep`` executable name.
+Therefore, once specified, the container options and the image to be run from the command line is the same as for the *bare-metal* installation but dropping the ``dmriprep`` executable name.

 Container technologies: Docker and Singularity